 For successful authentication, the server plays the role of a client to WebSphere Application Server when channeling the request.
 The server needs its own user ID and password to identify itself to WebSphere Application Server.
 This identity must be valid in the security realm of WebSphere Application Server.
 The WebSEAL server replaces the basic authentication information in the HTTP request with its own user ID and password.
-In addition, WebSphere Application Server needs to know the user ID of the requesting client so that it can base its authorization decision from this user ID, and not from a WebSEAL user ID.
-This information is transmitted through the HTTP request, by creating a header called iv-user with the client user ID as its value.
+In addition, WebSphere Application Server must determine the credentials of the requesting client so that the application server has an identity to use as a basis for its authorization decisions.
+This information is transmitted through the HTTP request by creating a header called iv-creds with the Tivoli Access Manager user credentials as its value.